varigence/docs/bimlflex/user-guide/upgrading-bimlflex-through-bimlstudio.md

 ---
 # Upgrading BimlFlex through BimlStudio

+> [!NOTE]
+> Please make sure all databases and projects are backed up prior to upgrading or applying any updates.
+Varigence also recommend that projects and bundles are checked into source control.
+> Please email bimlflex-support@varigence.com should there be any issues while upgrading.

+> [!NOTE]
+> Please refer to the relevant Release Notes before upgrade:
+>
+> * @bimlflex-release-notes
+> * @bimlflex-cumulative-update-bundle-release-notes
+> * @bimlflex-beta-bundle-release-notes

 The BimlFlex product and framework is Bundled as an addon to the BimlStudio.
 A developer uses BimlStudio with a BimlFlex project type to create data warehousing solutions with BimlFlex.

 The BimlFlex functionality is provided by a Bundle file called `bimlflex.bimlb` that comes with the BimlStudio installer.
 This Bundle file contains the data warehousing functionality as well as the current versions of the BimlFlex metadata database and the BimlCatalog orchestration and auditing database.